 New materials are equally difficult to quantify because (usually) they are worth LESS but customers are charged MORE for a new material that has a fancy name.
 However, within 3 years, even counterfeit watches or “me too” copies are using the same or very similar materials (to the point where the consumer can find the same material for 75% less).

 Where does ACTUAL INNOVATION come in the watch industry?
 Bold design and warranties.
 Bremont is doing something on the design front that no other company is successfully matching and that is integrating heritage into a watch.
 This cannot be easily replicated.
-Where else can someone get a piece of the Wright Flyer, much less built into a pilot watch?
+Where else can someone get a piece of a P-51, much less built into a pilot watch?
 Many companies say “this is the watch of pilots” but who determines that?
 It’s a marketing claim.
 Meanwhile, putting a physical specimen in a watch is not just marketing, rather it is physically there.
 There is no doubt that it will be marketed by Bremont, but it’s not just a claim, there is physically something there connecting the watch to aviation history, and that is the major difference.
 No other company is doing what Bremont is doing, so I consider that innovation.

 Bremont is Not Without Controversy